.

 Elinda Dennis, Chief Administrative Officer (Brighton, CO)

 Elinda earned a Bachelor’s Degree in Business/Accounting from the University of Phoenix.
 Elinda has over 30 years of experience in accounting/finance with 16 years as a senior finance executive in the Senior Living and Hospitality Industries.
-She is a native of Missouri where she grew up on a small cattle ranch.
+She is originally from Missouri where she grew up on a small cattle ranch.
 Elinda loves the outdoors and in her spare time enjoys hiking mountain trails and spending time with her husband in their mountain retreat in Estes Park, Colorado.

 (303) 659-4348 x 46